psychemedia/pentrich-uprising/histories/26_special_commission_york_1813.md

 It may not be amiss here to observe, that as both the judges rehearsed the whole of the evidence in summing up the cases to the Jury, it appeared to be unnecessary to swell the volume by giving it also in the form of question and answer.

-Although it is conceived that the very clear statements by which the several cases were developed to the jury, will sufficiently explain to the reader the state of the immediate neighbourhood in which the unhappy scenes were ac ted, yet it may neither be useless nor uninteresting to give a concise account of the circumstances and causes which led to a crisis, such as has seldom been exhibited, and never can be long suffered to subsist in a civilized country; a crisis little short of open rebellion.
+Although it is conceived that the very clear statements by which the several cases were developed to the jury, will sufficiently explain to the reader the state of the immediate neighbourhood in which the unhappy scenes were acted, yet it may neither be useless nor uninteresting to give a concise account of the circumstances and causes which led to a crisis, such as has seldom been exhibited, and never can be long suffered to subsist in a civilized country; a crisis little short of open rebellion.

 In the Spring of the year 1811, disputes arose between the masters and journeymen employed in the trade of weaving stockings and lace, which is carried on in the south-western part of Nottinghamshire, and the adjacent parts of Derbyshire and Leicestershire; and without entering into the particulars of those disputes, which would be beside the present design, suffice it to state that in the month of November 1811, the discontents had arisen to such a height, that a mob, consisting of several hundred persons, assembled at Sutton in Ashfield in open day, and broke the stocking and lace frames of various obnoxious manufacturers.
 Before this mob was separated, some of the ringleaders were taken into custody by a party of yeomanry cavalry, and were afterwards committed by the magistrates to Nottingham gaol.
 From this disaster the malcontents learnt caution; and as the frames used in this manufacture are of a very delicate texture, and rendered useless by a single blow from a heavy instrument, they seldom, from this time, carried on the work of destruction openly, or in large bodies, but watched the opportunity of effecting their purpose individually, or in small parties, undercover of the night, and in spots where the machinery was least protected.
 This purpose was aided by the circumstances in which the manufacture is carried on in the vicinity of Nottingham.
 The frames, which are of considerable value, commonly belong, not to the persons by whom they are worked, but either to the master manufacturers, or to individuals unconnected with the trade, who let them to the artisans at a weekly rent; and thus the frames ares scattered in detached houses about the country, and are usually in the custody of persons who have no interest in protecting them from violence.